atashpulatov/data-api-demo/tests/integration/python/docs/installation.md

 ([see details](https://www2.microstrategy.com/producthelp/Current/Office/en-us/Content/install_manually.htm)).

-1. Install [WinAppDriver](https://github.com/Microsoft/WinAppDriver/releases) and enable `Developer mode` in Windows (see `Settings / Update & Security / For developers / Use developer features`).
+1. Install [WinAppDriver](https://github.com/Microsoft/WinAppDriver/releases) and enable `Developer mode` in Windows (see `Settings / Update & Security / For developers / Use developer features`). **Note: ensure `Developer mode` is on, warning message regarding remote deployment or Windows Device Portal can be ignored.**

 <a name="windows_chrome_browser"></a>
 ### Windows Chrome browser